“God, I need a holiday.”

-Ultimately, your staff taking leave is something that benefits everybody involved.
+Ultimately, your employees taking leave is something that benefits everybody involved.
 If it’s been a while since anyone on your team has requested some time off, here are a few ways you can encourage them to do so:

 Take leave yourself

 As a dedicated manager, you may be used to being the first to arrive, last to leave, working on weekends and not taking any annual leave yourself.
-However, this can foster a culture where overworking becomes the norm, as your staff may start to believe that they also need to putting in those extra hours.
+However, this can foster a culture where overworking becomes the norm, as your employees may start to believe that they also need to putting in those extra hours.

 Do yourself and your team a favour by booking that weeklong getaway you’ve been mentally planning for months.
-By booking in a holiday, you get some much-needed downtime, while signalling to your staff that taking leave is something your business values.
+By booking in a holiday, you get some much-needed downtime, while signalling to your employees that taking leave is something your business values.

 Have a plan for managing absences